Converting Shapefiles to GeoJSON for Epi Pipelines

 def _sanitize_columns(gdf: gpd.GeoDataFrame, pii_columns: List[str]) -> gpd.GeoDataFrame:

-"""Drop PHI/PII columns and standardize field names to snake_case."""
+"""Drop PHI/PII columns, then standardize remaining field names to snake_case."""

 drop_cols = [c for c in pii_columns if c in gdf.columns]